SmartgridReady/SGrSpecifications/doc/GenericAttributes.md

 | minRunTimeMinutes | float | Used in state-based reduction schemes.
 When returning to normal mode the normal mode must be guaranteed for at least the specified duration | 15 min|
 | valueByTimeTableMinutes | float | Used for time tables to specify the temporal separation of data curve points | 1 min |
 | flexAssistance | sgr:FlexAssistance | Systems with more than One communicator need a definition of the priority of the commands / demands for a flexibility requirement.
 This element defines the kind of a such a command (serviceable for net (DSO), energy or system (TNO)) and its priority (SHALL / SHOULD / MAY) |

-## Open Points
-- Quality
-  - the com handler implementations should provide the values of these attributes.
-Generate an issue for java / python